preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 Use the icons this way:

-+ The left most icon to edit the app route, if needed.
++ The left-most icon to edit the app route, if needed.
 + The key to add or remove App Administrators.
 + The boxes to activate, deactivate or upgrade features.
 + The pen to edit the settings (same as when creating a new, see below).